-Due to our inpatient unit having 46 beds, there is ample opportunity for each resident to have sufficient exposure to a wide spectrum of illness.
+Due to our inpatient units having a total of 96 beds, there is ample opportunity for each resident to have sufficient exposure to a wide spectrum of illness.

 Rotations in our program allow for a greater exposure to specific populations including people with eating disorders, addictions, or “bread and butter” topics where medical or neurological concerns overlap on consults (e.g. delirium and dementia) or in an extended care facility.

 The vast majority of residents’ rotations occur on the Washington University Medical Campus, specifically Barnes-Jewish Hospital.

 The main inpatient psychiatry facility has 46 beds and is divided into three locked units: intensive care floor, step-down floor, and a geriatric psychiatry floor.
 The units are located on the 15th floor of the main Barnes-Jewish teaching hospital and are closely integrated into all of the specialty care inpatient units (e.g. surgery, internal medicine, neurology) of the hospital.

 A second, lower acuity, inpatient facility–called the BJH Psychiatric Care – Delmar Campus (PCDC)–is located 2 miles from the medical center.
 It has 2 units and can accommodate an additional 50 inpatients.
 Residents may elect to rotate there for additional inpatient training.

 The PG1 year is aimed at providing the intern with basic knowledge and skills in medical, neurological, and psychiatric medicine.

 Beginning in your first year, you will experience the autonomy of running your own team of health-care providers–including nurses, medical students, social workers and pharmacists–in a hospital setting.